rufio-tf2/key-modifiers/README.md

 In theory, any key can be set-up to modify other keys, but it's probably best to designate a few "modifier" keys, such as <kbd>SHIFT</kbd>, <kbd>ALT</kbd>, and/or <kbd>CTRL</kbd>.

+## How to use it

-## Example
+### Example

-It's easier to explain using an example.
+It's easier to explain how to use this by walking through an example.
 I have another script, the [Hightower Practice Script](https://github.com/rufio-tf2/hightower-practice), which uses the numpad keys to teleport you around Hightower.

 One user doesn't have a numpad though.
 He wants to set up an ALT modifier, to modify his regular number keys to use the Hightower Practice Script numpad actions.